-- filename full path of the file to load. - properties - - name: this name will be used as node name for the loaded volume - labelmap: interpret volume as labelmap - singleFile: ignore all other files in the directory - center: ignore image position - discardOrientation: ignore image axis directions - autoWindowLevel: compute window/level automatically - show: display volume in slice viewers after loading is completed - fileNames: list of filenames to load the volume from - returnNode Deprecated.
+- filename full path of the file to load.

+- properties dict object with any of the following keys name: this name will be used as node name for the loaded volume labelmap: interpret volume as labelmap singleFile: ignore all other files in the directory center: ignore image position discardOrientation: ignore image axis directions autoWindowLevel: compute window/level automatically show: display volume in slice viewers after loading is completed colorNodeID: use a color node (that already in the scene) to display the image fileNames: list of filenames to load the volume from

+- returnNode Deprecated.